Edwin Lee, 43rd Mayor of the City and County of San Francisco

 Lee was elected on November 8, 2011 by the people of San Francisco while he was serving as Interim Mayor, appointed unanimously as successor mayor by the Board of Supervisors on January 11, 2011 to fill the remaining year of former Mayor Gavin Newsom’s term who was sworn in as California’s Lieutenant Governor.

-While serving as Interim Mayor, Lee championed balancing the budget to keep San Francisco safe, solvent and successful, reforming City pensions, economic development, job creation and public safety as his top priorities.
-Mayor Lee has worked hard to keep the economy and economic recovery on track, create jobs for residents and everything that supports a thriving economic climate like parks, transit, housing, quality of life in neighborhoods and public safety.
+While serving as Interim Mayor, Lee championed balancing the budget to keep San Francisco safe, solvent and successful.
+He reformed City pensions, created thousands of jobs for our City’s residents and spurred economic development in the City’s Central Market neighborhood, a neighborhood long known for high vacancy rates.
+Mayor Lee worked hard to keep the economy and economic recovery on track to support improved public parks, streets, transit and quality of life in every neighborhoods.

 In 2010, Mayor Lee was appointed to a second term as City Administrator by Mayor Newsom and his appointment was confirmed unanimously by the Board of Supervisors.
 As City Administrator, Mayor Lee spearheaded government efficiency measures and reforms that reduced the size and cost of government, from reducing the vehicle fleet to consolidating departments and back office functions to save tax dollars.
 He implemented the City’s move to cleaner vehicles and an infrastructure to support electric vehicles and green City government.
 Mayor Lee also developed and oversaw implementation of the City’s first ever Ten Year Capital Plan to guide our capital priorities and infrastructure investment.